CathyDolle/VideoPlayer/README.md

 ## Features
 *Website on responsive*

-Zoom on computer & Iphone
+- Zoom on computer & Iphone : Click on the item

-On click

 Shortcut for zoom :
 - "Enter" for zooming computer